 - Blend until the topping is smooth then spread across the base.

-- Chill for half an hour and then eat.
+- Chill the raw cake for half an hour and then eat.

 - Store in the fridge and it should last 3 or so days.